 Need inspiration?
 Check out our Promotional Products Guide for ideas that go beyond apparel.

-Step 3 – Decide on Your Printing Method
+Step 3 – Choose Your Decoration Method

-• Screen Printing is best for bulk orders and bold designs.
+- Screen Printing is best for bulk orders and bold designs.
 It’s affordable at high volumes and produces vibrant colors.

 If you’re not sure which to choose, our blog on embroidery vs. screen printing vs. heat press breaks down the pros and cons of each option.